leicuhk/leicuhk.github.io/_pages/about.md

 News
 ======
+\[Jan.
+2025\] Our paper "When GNNs Meet Symmetry in ILPs: An Orbit-based Feature Augmentation Approach" has been accepted by ICLR 2025.

 \[Dec.
 2024\] Our paper "Joint Fronthaul Compression and Power Allocation Optimization for Networked ISAC" has been accepted by IEEE Transactions on Vehicular Technology.

 \[Nov.
 2024\] Our paper "Beamforming Optimization for Robust Sensing and Communication in Dynamic Mmwave MIMO Networks" has been accepted by IEEE Journal on Selected Areas in Communications.